PacLII Home | Databases | WorldLII | Search | Feedback

 (a) the accused person is unlikely to surrender to custody and appear in court to answer the charges laid;

-Section 19 (2) of the Act sets out a series of cons considerations that the court must take into account in determining whether or not any of the three matters mentioned in section 19 (1) are established.
+Section 19 (2) of the Act sets out a series of considerations that the court must take into account in determining whether or not any of the three matters mentioned in section 19 (1) are established.
 These matters are:

 (a) as regards the likelihood of surrender to custody –